uboslinux/ubos-website/content/docs/administrators/firstsite.md

    ```

    This command will ask a number of questions.
 Once you have answered them, it will
    appear to think for a while and then set up your new {{% gl App %}}.

+   For the name of the app, and names of accessories, use the package names
+   shown {{% pageref "/apps" here %}}.

-Here is an example
+   Here is an example transcript:
-   transcript:

    ```
    % sudo ubos-admin createsite